SwaY2000/iSiTechnologyTestTask/README.md

 2. Navigate to the root directory of the project.
 3. Run the Django development server by running the following command:
    **_python manage.py runserver_**

+## Documentation Endpoint
+1. Navigate to the root directory of the project.
+2. Open folder "doc"
+3. Use documentation for endpoint from file: **_api_doc.yml_**